tristanic/isolde/isolde/docs/source/tutorials/bulk_fitting/bulk_fitting.rst

 Now, the challenge of flexible fitting over such long distances is that between your starting and target configuration is a very convoluted landscape, with many local minima to get trapped in.
 A naive implementation is almost certain to get trapped and/or ruin the model, depending upon the weighting of the map.
-The answer is to use some restraint scheme that biases local geometry to a known target, while still maintaining the flexibility to allow large conformational changes where necessary.
+One answer is to use some restraint scheme that biases local geometry to a known target, while still maintaining the flexibility to allow large conformational changes where necessary.
 There are many possible such schemes; ISOLDE's is based